couchbase/n1k1/README.md

 - window partitions
   - window frame RANGE only works now for ORDER BY ASC?
-  - more exclude kinds: group, ties?
+  - more exclude kinds: ties?
   - optimizations?
     - inverse optimization on sliding window?
     - not materializing partition if possible?